Best strains of probiotics for babies

 - Alternatively, use a syringe to put liquid probiotics directly into baby’s mouth.
 This way baby is not getting any additional water (which can cause an imbalance in his or her electrolytes).

-- Following the dosage suggestions on the particular product, add powdered probiotics to breast milk or formula.
+- For powdered probiotics, following the dosage suggestions on your product packaging.
+Most mamas add baby probiotic powder to breast milk or formula.

 - Alternatively, you can put the powdered probiotics directly on your breasts before feeding.
 To do so, apply my DIY nipple cream, then sprinkle the probiotic powder directly on top.

-- When baby is eating solids, mix powdered probiotics into baby’s water cup or food.
+- When baby is eating solids, mix their baby probiotics into baby’s water cup or food.

 Other Great Sources of Probiotics for Infants